Skip to main content

 Use when you want targeted expansion without creating the full cross product.

-Use to initialize a node with the required dimensionality.
+Use when you want to initialize a node with the required dimensionality.

 Use when you want allocations that preserve totals but add detail.